AkiraBrahe/BTX_ExpansionPack/README.md

 - 30+ factories have been added throughout the map, including specialized vehicle factories. **NEW**

 #### Faction Rosters
-- MegaMek-generated rarity tables replace the Xtol RAT tables for vehicles.
+- MegaMek-generated rarity tables replace Xtol's RAT tables for vehicles.
 This allows for a wider variety of combat vehicles for all factions, as well as more accurate vehicle rosters for the expanded 3025-3067 timeline.
 The Great Houses and Periphery States also have an "elite" version of their vehicle table that favors A-rated units.
 - 'Mechs are also more varied, with the Clans and ComStar/Word of Blake having entirely new rosters, again generated with MegaMek. **WIP**
 - Additionally, some factions that didn't have a RAT table before have one now, including: